fsharp/fslang-design/drafts/FS-1146-scoped-nowarn.md

      - NOWARN and eof
      - WARNON and eof

-     with no other NOWARN or WARNON inbetween.
+     where these pairs are identified by scanning the file linearly.

    - [Alternatives](#alternatives) have been considered but dismissed.

 4. The current definition "*Compiler directives are declarations in non-nested modules or namespace declaration groups*" (§12.4) shall be relaxed for `#nowarn` and `#warnon`.

-They now can appear also inside modules anywhere on a separate line.
+    These directives now can appear also inside modules anywhere on a separate single line.
+The directive can be preceded by whitespace and followed by whitespace and a single-line comment.

+    The style guide shall recommend the same indentation as the following line (for an opening directive) or previous line (for a closing directive).

+    "Multi-line" #nowarn directives (possible with the current compiler) shall no longer be accepted.

-    Warning 236 will no longer be issued.
+    Warning 236 shall no longer be issued.

-    We considered and dismissed a more restrictive [alternative](#alternatives).

-5. Indentation rules for directives are currently not defined in the spec, except for (obsolete) no-indentation of conditional compilation directives.
-For compatibility reasons, the following shall hold.

-   - `#nowarn` and `#warnon` directives have to start on the offside line of the enclosing offside context.

-   [Alternatives](#indentation) have been considered and dismissed.

-6. All of the above rules are valid for `.fs` source files, `.fsi` signature files and `.fsx` script files.
+5. All of the above rules shall be valid for `.fs` source files, `.fsi` signature files, `.fsx` script files and shall also be reflected in the compiler service.

-7. For the interactive `fsi` REPL, the functionality as described in (3) above is valid across all interactions, while the indentation rules (5) are valid within a single input.
-(4) is not applicable.
+6. For the interactive `fsi` REPL, the warn directives shall be processed across all interactions.

-8. The compiler service shall implement the changes (3) to (5) above.

-9. Interaction with `#line` directives.

-   - The sections that in terms of the `#line` directives belong to a certain file shall be considered by `#nowarn` / `#warnon` as a separate file.
-This means that, in a generated file, a `#nowarn` in a line pointing to the generating file is effective only in other such lines, and not in lines that are not affected by any `#line` directive.

-   - See also the [alternative](#interaction-with-line-directives) that was considered and dismissed.
+7. The warn directives shall be processed independently of any `#line` directives (§3.9 of the spec).

+   The warn directives shall work only against the actual source file being compiled, the #line directive shall only impact the file and line number of error messages.
+For nowarn they are irrelevant.

 > *Note:* Currently, the spec (§12.4) specifies for `#nowarn`:
     <br/>"For signature (.fsi) files and implementation (.fs) files, turns off warnings within this lexical scope.